 Email Newsletter Designs Examples for Your Inspiration

 Newsletters, as you probably know, are publications about a general main topic, distributed with regularity to its interested subscribers.
-Most of the times, newsletters are an information providing tool to members, employees or customers, used by various clubs, societies, companies or businesses.
+Most of the times, newsletters are a piece of information providing tool to members, employees or customers, used by various clubs, societies, companies or businesses.
 But there are some newsletters designs that are directly sold to the subscribers, used as a money-making opportunity.

 Although there are a lot of companies that send newsletters only because it’s a common thing to do, one can find some that put a great effort in their design and text, as it is a great way of surprising their customers in a pleasant way by luring them with stylish backgrounds, crazy and ingenious logos and appealing ice-breaking greetings to their website at least once a week.